maestroi/NimiqDockerPool/README.md

 ## Run
 Run `sudo docker-compose up --build -d`, this is done in /home/USER/node directory of the created user.
+Run `sudo docker-compose logs --follow` to see logging.
+In a browser open https://YOURDOMAIN.COM:8444 to see the pool page!

 ## LIMITED SUPPORT.
 there is limited support on this project, i will keep it up to date if i feel like it :-).